Hearty Cabbage Potato and Sausage Soup

 FAQ

-- How do I keep the cabbage from getting limp and sulfurous?
+- How can I keep the potatoes from turning mushy?

 - Can I freeze this soup?